How to Start an IT Career: A Beginner's Roadmap

 Do I Really Need a College Degree for an IT Career?

-In the contemporary tech landscape, demonstrable skills and a robust portfolio consistently outperform traditional academic credentials.
-A resume enriched with hands-on home lab projects and strategically chosen certifications can readily outshine a generic college degree in many entry-level IT scenarios.
+In the current tech market, skills you can demonstrate and a solid portfolio often outperform traditional academic credentials.
+A resume featuring hands-on home lab projects and specific certifications can easily stand out more than a college degree when you apply for your first support job.

 What's the Fastest Way to Land an Entry-Level IT Job?

-- Target Specific Entry-Level Roles: Focus your job search efforts on help desk and technical support positions.
-These are the classic and most accessible entry points into the industry, specifically designed for individuals who are new to the field.
+- Target Specific Entry-Level Roles: Focus your search on help desk, service desk, and technical support specialist positions.
+These roles are the standard starting points.
+They are designed for people who are new to the industry and provide a way to learn how businesses manage their technical assets.

 How Much Can I Expect to Make in My First IT Job?

-For a typical help desk technician or IT support specialist role in the United States, you can generally anticipate a starting salary range between $40,000 to $60,000 per year.
-Naturally, if you are situated in a major technology hub or a city with a higher cost of living, you can expect compensation towards the upper end of that scale, or even higher.
+For a help desk or IT support role in the United States, the starting salary usually ranges between $40,000 to $60,000 per year (verify current averages on local job boards).
+If you live in a city with a high cost of living or a major tech hub, you might see offers at the higher end of that range or even above it.

 Ready to Get Certified?